wez/wezterm/docs/configuration.markdown

 # has no effect on macOS or Windows.
 # The default is true.
 enable_wayland = true

+# Specifies how often a blinking cursor transitions between visible
+# and invisible, expressed in milliseconds.
+# Setting this to 0 disables blinking.
+# Note that this value is approximate due to the way that the system
+# event loop schedulers manage timers; non-zero values will be at
+# least the interval specified with some degree of slop.
+# It is recommended to avoid blinking cursors when on battery power,
+# as it is relatively costly to keep re-rendering for the blink!
+cursor_blink_rate = 800

+# Specifies the default cursor style.  various escape sequences
+# can override the default style in different situations (eg:
+# an editor can change it depending on the mode), but this value
+# controls how the cursor appears when it is reset to default.
+# The default is `SteadyBlock`.
+# Acceptable values are `SteadyBlock`, `BlinkingBlock`,
+# `SteadyUnderline`, `BlinkingUnderline`, `SteadyBar`,
+# and `BlinkingBar`.
+default_cursor_style = "SteadyBlock"
 ```

 ### Shortcut / Key Binding Assignments